Coconut oil is a very versatile ingredient to have in your kitchen.

 Plant sources: coconut oil, cacao butter and palm kernel oil.

 Trans fats: a result of chemical processing and bad for your health.

 Found in some processed foods such as cookies, candies, fried foods, some types of margarine and anything labeled ‘’(partially) hydrogenated’’.

 They raise bad cholesterol levels (LDL) and increase the risk of heart disease, diabetes and cancer.

 The MCT’s in coconut oil

 Coconut oil consists of 92% saturated fat.
 That sounds like a lot and it is, but it’s actually a good thing.
+This is why:

 The plant-based saturated fat in coconut oil is different from saturated fats from animal sources.

-As MCT’s are not stored in the body and help with metabolism, they can actually burn fat and help with weight control.
+Since MCT’s are not stored in the body and help with metabolism, they can actually burn fat and help with weight control.